DataDog/data-streams-go/README.md

 }
 ```

-And to extract the context from HTTP headers (inside the HTTP server), use:
+And to extract the pathway from HTTP headers (inside the HTTP server), use:
 ```
 func extractPathwayToContext(req *http.Request) context.Context {
 	ctx := req.Context()